 An avid book nerd, Jennifer Branton loves to share her favorite book finds with her readers.

-A Terrifying Modern Take On A Classic Horror Story
+A Terrifying Take on a Classic Horror Story

-Told from several perspectives, residents and journalists occupying a nearby hotel to write pieces on the every day occurrences of bombings and violence, Ahmed Saadawi says more about the human condition in Frankenstein In Baghdad then perhaps most history book accounts on the issue and the book has been awarded The International Prize for Arabic Fiction.
+Told from several perspectives, residents, and journalists occupying a nearby hotel to write pieces on the everyday occurrences of bombings and violence, Ahmed Saadawi says more about the human condition in Frankenstein In Baghdad than perhaps most historical accounts of the issue.
+The book has been awarded The International Prize for Arabic Fiction.

 Having an identity now, Daniel begins to recover memories of where his parts have come from and a set of strange deaths begin around the city baffling the police force.